v2training/Automate-Connect-GH-Azure/README.md

 # Automate-Connect-GH-Azure
 This repo contains a simple python app that will automate initial setup between Azure and GitHub.
-Assumption is this will be used with github actions to connect and deploy to Azure Kubernetes Service.
+Assumption is this will be used by github actions workflow to connect and deploy to Azure Kubernetes Service and push images up to Azure Container Registry.

 What is created?

     Azure App Registration

-    Roles Assigned at Subscription Level
+    Roles Assigned at Resource Group Level
-        "AcrPush",
+        "Contributor",
-        "Azure Kubernetes Service Cluster User Role",
+        "Azure Kubernetes Service RBAC Cluster Admin"
-        "Azure Kubernetes Service Contributor Role"

     Federated Credential representing the repo.
     Secrets Created in GitHub Repo: used to authenticate to Azure

 You have the option to add multiple repositories or one repository.
 If a repository doesn't exists, the app will close out gracefully and inform you.
+A check is performed for existing resource group, it it doesn't exists or unable to retrieve the program will terminate before doing any creation.
+Some important notes on what is created vs skipped.

+    App Registration will be created if it doesn't exists.

+    Federated credentials will be created only if App Registration is provisioned

+    Repo secrets will be skipped if they exists and app registration wasn't created during the same run

-A check is performed for existing app registration, federated credential, and repo secrets.
-If any exists, they will be skipped.
-This means that if I run this twice using the same settings, the code will just run and log output that it skipped creation of each item.
+Example: I run this twice using the same settings, the second run will log output that it skipped creation of each item.

 # Prerequisites on Client Machine running this code